SVA-SE/MATRIX-dashboards/docs/design.md

 Content planning begins with clearly identifying the nature, aim, scope and limitations of your product.

-_TODO: list helpful questions for product definitions_
+Please refer to the "[Step-by-Step Guide, section 1](https://sva-se.github.io/MATRIX-dashboards/docs/step-by-step/#planning-the-dashboard)" page of this Information Centre for further information.

+_TODO: downloadable worksheet for content planning workshop_

 ### Know your users

 **Identifying the problems, needs and expectations of the users** is the key to building a successful and useful product.
 It would be unwise to develop the exact same dashboard for a small set of experts and for the general public.
 Likewise, you, as for instance a scientist developing a dashboard, have a different level of knowledge and familiarity with the content of the dashboard than the intended user.
 Doing detailed user profiling will help to craft a platform fully targeted to the needs of the users.

-_TODO: go through user profiling process_
+_TODO: downloadable worksheet for user profiling process_

 ### Layout design